stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 and has to react accordingly.
 Is proposed API friendly in such situation?

-# Motivation aka What will we learn?
+# What will we learn?

 * Improve GraphQL API behavior - state representation to consumer
 * Reach Type safety on Client/Server